daveism/ncgis-talk-2017-resources/GitHub_step7.md

 - Click `Save`.

 There should be a new file in your repository named `CNAME`.
 It contains the text you entered as a subdomain `wncfires2016.nemac.org`.

-Add a cname record according to DNS providers directions.
-There are just too many providers to go over each one.
-Here is an example of what the cname looks like using Amazons Route 53.
+Add a CNAME record according to the DNS provider's directions.
+There are just too many providers for me to go over each one.
+Here is an example of what the CNAME looks like using Amazon's Route 53.

 ![rename](dns.png)

-Finally, the viewer has some hard coding we need fix it change this [line](https://gist.github.com/daveism/d9d2cf2d34c5ee9b540ec5ca8abf4dab/revisions?diff=split) in the file `index.html`.
+Finally, the viewer has some hard coding.
+We need to fix it.
+Change this [line](https://gist.github.com/daveism/d9d2cf2d34c5ee9b540ec5ca8abf4dab/revisions?diff=split) in the file `index.html`.

-now navigate to the URL in my case its `wncfires2016.nemac.org`.
+Now, navigate to the URL.
+In my case, it's `wncfires2016.nemac.org`.

 **DONE**